Privacy Policy

 AccountantOS only accesses connected workspace data after an authorised user or administrator grants consent through the relevant provider.

-Depending on the permissions granted, this may include email messages, threads, labels, drafts, attachments, sender and recipient details, calendar lists, calendar metadata, events, reminders, Google Drive files, folders, file metadata, file content, and sharing metadata.
+Depending on the permissions granted, this may include email messages and threads, subjects and bodies, labels, drafts, attachments, and sender and recipient details.
+AccountantOS does not request Google Drive or Google Calendar access.

 For Microsoft integrations, AccountantOS may request access to Outlook mail, shared mailboxes, mailbox folders, calendar data, and related Microsoft 365 account information for similar practice communication and workflow purposes.